robOcity/ai-course/assignments/week-1-python-koans-1.md

     1. Directions for how to take a screenshot can be found here for [macOS](https://www.wikihow.com/Take-a-Screenshot-on-a-Mac), [Linux](https://www.wikihow.com/Take-a-Screenshot-in-Linux) and [Windows](https://www.wikihow.com/Take-a-Screenshot-in-Microsoft-Windows).

-    1. Paste your screen shot into a document that briefly describes what you are presenting and includes your name.
+    1. Write up a summary of your experience with the Python koans in a document of two pages or less.
+Please include the following sections:

+        1. Heading with the name of this assignment, your name and date.

+        1. Results - Run the koans, take a screen shot of the results and insert it into your document.

+        1. Comments - What aspects of this assignment worked well?
+Which were the most challenging?
+What would have helped you be better prepared?
+What suggestions do you have for improving this assignment?

+        1. Save as a PDF.

-    1. Submit your work to the Assignments folder by midnight Sunday.
+        1. Submit to the assignments folder by midnight Sunday.